 Welcome to the Melrose Community Electricity Aggregation (CEA) program, an electricity program that offers Melrose residents and businesses rate stability, consumer protections, and an opportunity to invest in local renewable energy sources at an affordable price.
 It is an alternative to National Grid’s Basic Service and other electricity suppliers in the competitive market.

 Also known as “Municipal Aggregation,” it is a program created under Massachusetts General Law that allows a municipality to arrange for electricity supply on behalf of consumers in a city or town.
 Melrose CEA program participants remain National Grid customers and still call National Grid in the event of outages or billing issues.
 Charges from the new supplier will appear on the bottom of the National Grid bill as in this SAMPLE.

-In January 2016, all National Grid Basic Service customers in Melrose were automatically enrolled with the selected supplier Constellation unless they chose not to participate by opting out.
-Participants can leave the program at any time without penalty to go back to Basic Service or to another supplier.
+In June 2019, all National Grid Basic Service customers in Melrose will be automatically enrolled with the selected supplier NextEra Energy Services unless they choose not to participate by opting out.
+Participants can leave the program at any time, without penalty, to go back to National Grid’s Basic Service or to another supplier.